byronka/minum/docs/development_handbook.md

 first start the program, you are given a WebFramework class instance, which has a method called `registerPath()`.

-The commonly used verbs GET and POST are available.
+Most verbs, like GET, PUT and POST are available.
 The function you provide must be similar to this:

 ```java